 Why do significant numbers of people, after gaining the right to choose their leaders via free and fair elections, vote for political parties with deep roots in dictatorship, and how do such parties affect the consolidation of democracy?

 A review of The Nature of Asian Politics by Bruce Gilley.

 Reports on elections in Benin, El Salvador, Ethiopia, Guyana, Kazakhstan, Mexico, Nigeria, Poland, Sudan, Suriname, Togo, and Turkey.

-Excerpts from newly elected Nigerian president Muhammadu Buhari’s May 29 inaugural address.
-Excerpts from an April 30 speech given by Leon Wieseltier honoring the slain Russian opposition politician and former deputy prime minister Boris Nemtsov.
-A brief excerpt from the conclusion of the report “Putin.War,” which Nemtsov was preparing at the time of his murder.…
+Excerpts from: Nigerian president Muhammadu Buhari’s inaugural address; a speech given by Leon Wieseltier honoring the slain Russian opposition politician and former deputy prime minister Boris Nemtsov; the conclusion of the report “Putin.War”; Azerbaijani journalist Khadija Ismayilova's letter from prison.

 NED Democracy Awards; Journalism Awards; World Press Freedom Day; Errata; International Forum